adammarples/testbed/README.md

 * host.duckdb: A Duckdb database acting as an entrypoint for the lakehouse
 * lakehouse.ducklake: The Lakehouse.
 Holds the catalogue tables in the '__ducklake_metadata_metadata' database.
 Holds the data tables in the 'lake' database.
 * generated_data: The inital sample data in parquet files
-* minio/ducklake-data/data: The actual db parquet data being served via minio on s3://ducklake-data/data/
+* rustfs/ducklake-data: The actual db parquet data being served via rustfs on s3://ducklake-data/

 - `raw_customers` - customer dimension with SCD2 history
 - `raw_stores` - store dimension with SCD2 history